kris27x/Indicators/README.md

 # Indicators

 PINE SCRIPT

-Indicators, ready to be uploaded on TradingView.
+Indicators, ready to be uploaded on TradingView!